aysenurbilgin/cww_framework/README.md

 # Dependencies
 The dependencies are packaged in the lib folder.
+You would need to register for fatsecretPlatform API and obtain Consumer Key and Shared Secret to be able to run the code.
+See https://platform.fatsecret.com/api/Default.aspx?screen=rapiauth

 # Related publications
 Several parts of the code are reported in the following publications: